 Is it possible that some of the aesthetic lovers aren't diving deeper into what makes the aesthetic more than what you see on the surface?
 Of course.
 But that doesn't make the exploration any less worthwhile.

 Self-exploration, when pursued with honesty and awareness, should be encouraged.
-Because over time, it cultivates a multifaceted person who may have an array of interests that grow and fade over time, but ultimately produces an individual who can appreciate multiple aspects of culture with various degrees of expertise.
+Because over time it cultivates a multifaceted person who may have an array of interests that grow and fade through the years, but ultimately produces an individual who can appreciate multiple aspects of culture with various degrees of expertise.

 As I mentioned to enthusiastic YouTuber Gelsey Blythe, I'm getting a little kick out of the idea that a younger generation thinks what I used to do in my full nerd glory is now an aesthetic.
 But if anyone is worried that aesthetics are limiting, then I say stop worrying.